SammyShaw/SammyShaw.github.io/_posts/2024-10-11-predicting-customer-loyalty.md

 <br>
 ##### Calculate R-Squared

-R-Squared is a metric that shows the percentage of variance in our output variable *y* that is being explained by our input variable(s) *x*.
-It is a value that ranges between 0 and 1, with a higher value showing a higher level of explained variance.
-Another way of explaining this would be to say that, if we had an r-squared score of 0.8 it would suggest that 80% of the variation of our output variable is being explained by our input variables - and something else, or some other variables must account for the other 20%
+R-Squared is the proportion of variance explained (PVE) metric for regression models.
+It ranges from 0 to 1, and it can be interpretted as the percentage of variance in our output variable *y* that is being explained by our input variable(s) *x*.
+For example, If the r-squared score was 0.8, 80% of the variation of our output variable is being explained by the input variables - and something else, or some other variables must account for the other 20%.

-To calculate r-squared, we use the following code where we pass in our *predicted* outputs for the test set (y_pred), as well as the *actual* outputs for the test set (y_test)
+To calculate r-squared, use scikitlearns's r_squared function and pass in our *predicted* outputs for the test set (y_pred), as well as the *actual* outputs for the test set (y_test).

 ```python